tanby-dynamics/partsbin/screenshots.md

 permalink: /screenshots
 ---

-These are some simple screeenshots of version 0.1.
+These are some screeenshots from version 0.1.

 ### Adding a part
 ![](/images/adding-part.png)